Local Governments Driving Climate Solutions on the Global Stage

 Looking Ahead: COP of Cities

-The outcomes of COP29 mark a significant step forward with a greater recognition for the work of cities in the COP process, but the journey toward equitable climate governance is far from over.
+The outcomes of COP29 mark a significant step forward with greater recognition for the work of cities in the COP process, but the journey toward equitable climate governance is far from over.
 While COP29 is about to end, hope is there for cities to play a central role next year in Belem (Brazil).
-All traffic lights are green: “COP30 has to be the COP of the cities, because climate is central in connecting people”, said Antonio Da Costa e Silva, Ambassador at the Brazilian Ministry of Cities.
+All traffic lights are green: “COP30 has to be the COP of the cities, because climate is central in connecting people”, said Ambassador Antonio Da Costa e Silva, chief international adviser at the Brazilian Ministry of Cities.

 Let’s hope national leaders received the message.